 A mouthguard is an oral appliance that protects your teeth.
 There are two main kinds of mouthguards you’ll encounter in a dental office.
-One kind protects your teeth from injury during athletic activities.
-The other protects your teeth in the event that you grind them together at night.
+One type protects your teeth from injury during athletic activities.
+The other protects your teeth if you grind them together at night.

 Professional custom-made mouthguards aren’t cheap to make.
 Even so, investing in one could be the best thing you do for your dental health.
 Here’s why.